 S2 Staff - Academics

-Cadets on the S2 staff are responsible for guiding new cadets through the transition into college-level academics, connecting cadets with the many academic resources on post, and overseeing the peer-tutoring program for the Corps.
+Cadets on the S2 staff are responsible for guiding new cadets through the transition into college-level academics and connecting cadets with the many academic resources on post.

 These individuals are selected each spring semester through a process called “rank applications,” which includes a series of interviews, military proficiency tests, and assessments to select a group of 4 officers, 6 sergeants, and 6 corporals well-suited for the Corps’ academic needs.